 Significant infestation increases were noted in Anderson, Boone, Bracken, Campbell, Gallatin, Grant, Harrison, Henry, Oldham, and Scott counties.

 Quarantine regulations for the emerald ash borer now include the entire state.
 This Federal Order directly affects the wood and nursery industries because it regulates the interstate movement of ash nursery stock, green lumber, waste, compost, and chips of ash species, and firewood of all hardwood species.
 While it is quite likely that the insect is present outside the original green quarantine counties (map above), the entire state is not infested at this time.
 EAB activity is still very localized within some of those counties.

 The greatest potential for infestation occurs in the counties pictured red and yellow (map above); counties colored green have a higher risk potentaila than those in white.
-Homeowners living within those counties or within 15 miles of known infestations who wish to protect their ash trees should start or continue to apply protective treatments.
+Homeowners living within red, yellow, or green counties, or within 15 miles of known infestations, who wish to protect their ash trees should start or continue to apply protective treatments.
 You can get information on effective control options for the EAB from your local Cooperative Extension Office.
 At this point, it is not clear how long ash trees must be protected while the wave of EAB infestation passes through but 7 to 10 years is a reasonable estimate.
 This decision guide can help in assessing your situation.

 Homeowners can protect desirable ash trees with diameters of 20 inches or less at 4.5 feet above ground level (DBH) using a soil drench containing the active ingredient imidacloprid.
 Tree care professionals have products and techniques that can protect larger trees or that provide a longer period of protection.
 This thorough publication covers the insecticide options that are available.